 - Buses are provided to take the rider, and luggage to the starting point.
-The cost for this is $95.
+The cost for this is $40 or $30 depending on the choice selected for the number of days you will ride.
 This arrangement must be indicated on the registration form.
 Other riders in the past have driven to the starting point.
 Some riders in the past have made arrangements with other riders to car pool to the starting point.
-If you do not wish to ride the bus out, you can post your travel needs on the website message board to see if any other riders from your area are going and if you might arrange to ride with them.
+If you do not wish to ride the bus out, you can post your travel needs on the website message board or BRAN Facebook page to see if any other riders from your area are going and if you might arrange to ride with them.
 The individual rider is responsible for getting him/herself to the bus departure point on time.

 - How do I get my bike to the starting point?